dawncast/wagging-trails/README.md

 >- Axios (http request from node.js)
 >- Cors (for Connect/Express middleware)

-## Timeline and task/breakdown
+## Task/breakdown

 This section will first have the development checklist per member, in which the division of task was chosen to be end-to-end.
-Below it are the descriptions of the features needed for the application.
+Below it are the timeline and descriptions of the features needed for the application.
 This can be seen in the _milestone 3.pdf_ as well.

 **Frontend Development**